awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic.md

 1. **AWS Organizations service control policies \(SCPs\)** – Organizations SCPs specify the maximum permissions for an organization or organizational unit \(OU\)\.
 The SCP maximum applies to entities in member accounts, including each AWS account root user\.
 If an SCP is present, identity\-based and resource\-based policies grant permissions to entities only if those policies and the SCP allow the action\.
 If both a permissions boundary and an SCP are present, then the boundary, the SCP, and the identity\-based policy must all allow the action\.

-1. **Session policies** – Session policies are advanced policies that you pass as a parameter when you programmatically create a temporary session for a role or federated user\.
+1. **Session policies** – Session policies are advanced policies that you pass as parameters when you programmatically create a temporary session for a role or federated user\.
 To create a role session programmatically, use one of the `AssumeRole*` API operations\.
-When you do this and pass a session policy, the resulting session has only the permissions granted by both the role's identity\-based policy and the session policy\.
+When you do this and pass session policies, the resulting session's permissions are the intersection of the IAM entity's identity\-based policy and the session policies\.
 To create a federated user session, you use an IAM user's access keys to programmatically call the `GetFederationToken` API operation\.
-When you do this and pass a session policy, the resulting session has only the permissions granted by both the IAM user's identity\-based policy and the session policy\.
-A resource\-based policy has a different effect on the evaluation of session policy permissions, depending whether the user or role's ARN or the session's ARN is listed as the principal in the resource\-based policy\.
+A resource\-based policy has a different effect on the evaluation of session policy permissions\.
+The difference depends on whether the user or role's ARN or the session's ARN is listed as the principal in the resource\-based policy\.
 For more information, see [Session Policies](access_policies.md#policies_session)\.

 Remember, an explicit deny in any of these policies overrides the allow\.

 ### Evaluating Identity\-Based Policies with Resource\-Based Policies<a name="policy-eval-basics-id-rdp"></a>

 Identity\-based policies and resource\-based policies grant permissions to the identities or resources to which they are attached\.
-When an IAM entity \(user or role\) requests access to a resource within the same account, AWS evaluates all the permissions granted by the identity\-based policies and the resource\-based policies\.
+When an IAM entity \(user or role\) requests access to a resource within the same account, AWS evaluates all the permissions granted by the identity\-based and resource\-based policies\.
 The resulting permissions are the total permissions of the two types\.
 If an action is allowed by an identity\-based policy, a resource\-based policy, or both, then AWS allows the action\.
 An explicit deny in either of these policies overrides the allow\.

 ![\[Evaluation of identity-based policies and resource-based policies\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/permissions_policies_effective.png)